couchbase-examples/scala-quickstart/README.md

 ```shell
 sbt run
 ```

+> Note: If using multiple JDK installations, you will need to provide the path to the proper JDK home folder using `--jdk-home` argument to `sbt` command.
+This tutorial was tested to work with JDK17.

 > Note: When using Option 2: Couchbase Server, then Couchbase Server 7 must be installed and running on localhost (http://127.0.0.1:8091) prior to running the Scala application.